|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This uniquely-flavored savory kugel, of caramelized noodles spiced with black pepper, was brought to the city of Jerusalem by Eastern European Hasidic Jews in the eighteenth century.
-Thus the kugel is called Kugel Yerushalmi, which means Jerusalem Kugel.
-Kugel Yerushalmi is traditionally eaten after Sabbath morning prayer services - either for kiddish or lunch - along with cholent and pickles.
+Thus this kugel is called Kugel Yerushalmi, which means Jerusalem Kugel.
+Kugel Yerushalmi is traditionally eaten after Sabbath morning prayer services–either for kiddish or lunch–along with cholent and pickles.

-The original recipe called for 2/3 cup oil, 1 tablespoon of salt, and 3/4 teaspoon pepper.
-The quantities have been tweaked in the updated recipe for a more balanced flavor, and a less oily kugel.
+The original recipe called for 2/3 cup oil, 1 tablespoon salt, and 3/4 teaspoon pepper.
+The quantities have been tweaked in the updated recipe for a more balanced flavor and a less oily kugel.

-In the original recipe, the noodles were boiled in a relatively small quantity of water, along with the salt and pepper, and meant to absorb the water, a la rice.
-Since this method can be finicky, and weakens the distinctive pepper flavor, it has been adjusted for more foolproof results.
+In the original recipe, the noodles were boiled in a relatively small quantity of water, along with the salt and pepper, and meant to absorb the water like rice.
+Since this method can be finicky and weakens the distinctive pepper flavor, it has been adjusted for more foolproof results.

-If you opt for capellini (angel hair pasta) instead of egg noodles, break the noodles into thirds or quarters before adding them to the boiling water.
-The shorter lengths will be easier to manage when you are mixing in the caramelized sugar.
+For those who opt for capellini (angel hair pasta) instead of egg noodles, break the noodles into thirds, or quarters before adding them to the boiling water.
+The shorter lengths will be easier to manage when mixing in the caramelized sugar.

 Lightly grease a tube pan or 9 x 9 x 2-inch baking pan with oil or non-stick cooking spray.
-Preheat the oven to 350 Fahrenheit (180 Celsius).
+Preheat the oven to 350 F (180 C).

 In a large pot, bring water to a boil.
-Add the noodles and cook according to the package directions, taking care not to over cook.
-Drain, return to the pot, and stir in 1 tablespoon of oil to prevent the noodles from sticking.
-Set aside.
+Add the noodles, and cook according to the package directions, taking care not to overcook.

 Let cool for a few minutes.
 Then add eggs one at a time, mixing after each addition.